Welcome to today's edition of the Rush 24-7 podcast.

 It's funny how CBS News leaves out that they were talking about jihad.

-It sure looks like they were talking about Tamerlin possibly doing jihad against Israel.
+It sure looks like they were talking about Tamerlin possibly doing jihad against Israel, which that's not a usual Chechen concern, one would think.

-Now the other article here is I got a story here from the New York Review of Books, and it's a scoop on who the mysterious Misha is.
+Now, the other article here is, I got a story here from the New York Review of Books, and it's a scoop on who the mysterious Misha is.

 Misha turns out to be the son of an Armenian Christian father and a Ukrainian Christian mother who came to the U.S. under asylum to escape Muslim persecution.